Killer's Moon: Critical response

+Contemporary

 Revival

 In the late 1990s, Killer's Moon began to receive write-ups in magazines like Flesh and Blood and Nekrofile: Cinema of the Extreme.

 Killer's Moon received a rare UK cinema screening in 2001 as part of the 'Ten Years of Terror' one-day film convention held at the Riverside Studios in Hammersmith, London.
 The convention was a tie-in event for the publication of the book Ten Years of Terror: British Horror Films of the 1970s, which reprinted the Flesh and Blood review ("a film that flouts good taste and decency with crude bravado, remaining perversely entertaining".)

 Creeping Flesh, a book format look at horror and fantasy films published by Headpress in 2003 carried a lengthy article on the film (‘Hungry in a Dream’) followed by an interview with Alan Birkinshaw.
-Creeping Flesh was originally going to be titled Three Legged Dog, in honor of "Hannah, the pooch in Killer’s Moon", but the title was later changed because it was felt that the reference was too obscure.
+Creeping Flesh was originally going to be titled Three Legged Dog, in honor of "Hannah, the pooch in Killer's Moon", but the title was later changed because it was felt that the reference was too obscure.
 A motif of a three-legged dog, however, appears at the beginning of each chapter.

-DVD release
+Home media

 In 2008, Redemption Films released Killer's Moon on DVD in both the US and UK.
 The film was presented in a new remastered edition created from original materials and garnered critical acclaim.
-The release included a plethora of extras including director/cast interviews and an audio commentary featuring director Alan Birkinshaw, Radio London DJ JoAnne Good (who played one of the menaced schoolgirls) and moderator James Blackford.
+The release included a plethora of extras including director and cast interviews, as well as an audio commentary by director Birkinshaw, actress JoAnne Good, and moderator James Blackford.
 The film was passed uncut by the BBFC for the DVD release.

-Birkinshaw was interviewed about the DVD release on JoAnne Good's BBC Radio Show (27 June) where he mentioned he was "in talks" to write and direct Killer's Moon 2.
-Georgina Kean, who played Agatha, currently lives in Chiswick, West London.
+It was re-released on Blu-ray through Kino Lorber under their Redemption Films sub-label in 2012.